A Perfect Murder: Comparisons to the original film

-In Hitchcock's Dial M For Murder, the characters played by Ray Milland and Grace Kelly are depicted as living in a modest London flat, although it is implied that they are quite wealthy, as Milland's character, Tony Wendice, is a retired tennis champion.
+In Hitchcock's Dial M for Murder, the characters played by Ray Milland and Grace Kelly are depicted as living in a modest London flat, although it is implied that they are quite wealthy, as Milland's character, Tony Wendice, is a retired tennis champion.
 Michael Douglas and Gwyneth Paltrow's characters are also shown as an extremely wealthy couple.
 Both Kelly and Paltrow's characters are shown as striking blondes.
 Both films make use of the mystery of the fact that no key was found on the dead man when he was killed by both Kelly and Paltrow's characters, as both their husbands had removed them in an attempt to pin the crime on their wives.
-Toward the beginning of Dial M For Murder, when Kelly and Robert Cummings are shown together in the Wendice flat, and Milland comes home, Kelly greets him with "There you are!" and kisses him.
+Toward the beginning of Dial M for Murder, when Kelly and Robert Cummings are shown together in the Wendice flat, and Milland comes home, Kelly greets him with "There you are!" and kisses him.
 Presumably in homage to the original film, Douglas's character greets Paltrow exactly the same way when she arrives home to their apartment at the beginning of A Perfect Murder.

 Throughout the film, Emily carries an Hermès Kelly bag, named after Grace Kelly who was often photographed carrying the model of purse.

 The title A Perfect Murder matches the translation that was made in some countries of Hitchcock's film, known in Italian as Il delitto perfetto and in Spanish as Crimen perfecto; in French it was Le crime était presque parfait.

 Production

+In June 1997, it was reported that Michael Douglas and director Andrew Davis were in negotiations with Warner Bros. to team on A Perfect Murder, a loose remake of Dial M for Murder for producers Arnold and Anne Kopelson.
+In August of that year, Gwyneth Paltrow joined the cast opposite Douglas.

 Principal photography began on October 14, 1997.
 Filming took place in & around New York City.
-The location of Steven & Emily's apartment was filmed at The Convent of The Sacred Heart building in Manhattan.
+The location of Steven & Emily's apartment was filmed at the Convent of the Sacred Heart building in Manhattan.
 The Bradford Mansion was filmed at the Salutation House in Long Island.
 Filming ended on January 13, 1998.